trosdesuru/isdi-bootcamp-202405/staff/edu-hernandez/project/doc/README.md

 - A main section where users can create, modify, and delete their own events.
 - An interactive map or list to display events by location.
-- A search tool to find events by location, title, or description.
+- A search tool to find events by title, or description.
-- An event management section to allow users to modify or delete their own events.

 ### Use Cases